atata-framework/atata.io/README.md

 ### Jekyll

 Jekyll is used as an engine for documentation generation.
-So Ruby and Jekyll should be installed.
+Therefore, Ruby and Jekyll should be installed.
 To configure Jekyll for Atata documentation locally follow [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/) installation instructions.
 [RubyInstaller](https://rubyinstaller.org/downloads/) can be used to install Ruby.

 ### Ruby Gems

-Using command prompt window install Ruby gems:
+Install Ruby gems using command shell:

 ```
 gem install jekyll bundler